-Top Ten Things to Do in St. Martin Parish
+Top 10 Things to Do in St. Martin Parish

-Welcome to St. Martin Parish, where Cajun culture runs deep, the music is hopping and dancing with brunch is the norm, and Louisiana's outdoor scene begs you to come and play.
+Welcome to St. Martin Parish, where Cajun culture runs deep, dancing to live music during brunch is the norm, and Louisiana's outdoors scene begs you to come out and play.

 Dancing at Breaux Bridge Crawfish Festival

-In between tasting all the savory Cajun dishes, the live music will be rocking at the Breaux Bridge Crawfish Festival.
+In between tasting savory Cajun dishes, the live music at the Breaux Bridge Crawfish Festival gets people out of their seats.

 Canoeing & Kayaking Trails